nbr9097/LoanStatus/README.md

 #### Future Improvements:
 Potential improvements include advanced ensemble techniques, further feature engineering (e.g., income-to-loan ratios), and experimenting with other models like XGBoost.

----

-This description gives a clear overview of the process, methods, and improvements made to increase the model's performance.
-Let me know if you’d like to add any further details!